dlr-eoc/ukis-pysat/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `master`.
+1. In GitHub, send a pull request to `main`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the tests to ensure they are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git rebase master -i
+    git rebase main -i
     git push -f
     ```